sjbiaga/kittens/nat-1-trampoline/README.md

    arguments and how are these arrived at, for example, sizes (`Long`) or checksums (`String`) of text files from the local file system or downloaded from the Internet: opening file descriptors or IP ports is known as a _side-effect_

-1. trying to compile the method `test` from the middle snippet without the commented `imports`, will give errors: why, can be seen from the bottom equivalent snippet, where `flatMap` and `map` are not methods invoked on a receiver of type `Monad[F]`, but on a value of type `F[?]`, implicitly converted to an instance of a _rich wrapper_ class similar to the following `Ops`:
+1. trying to compile the method `test` from the middle snippet without the commented `imports`, will raise errors: why, can be seen from the bottom equivalent snippet, where `flatMap` and `map` are not methods invoked on a receiver of type `Monad[F]`, but on a value of type `F[?]`, implicitly converted to an instance of a _rich wrapper_ class similar to the following `Ops` `implicit` `class`:

 ```Scala
 package cats